Skip To Main Content

 The goal for all Multilingual English Learners is reclassification to fluent English proficiency.
 The District works collaboratively with parents to ensure all students meet reclassification criteria (EC Section 323(f))):

-English Language Proficiency ELPAC Overall Proficiency Level 4
+Summative English Language Proficiency for California (ELPAC) K-6 Overall Proficiency Level 4

 Services and Programs Offered

-Multilingual English Learners receive comprehensive English Language Development (ELD) that is standards-based and provided daily in whole group and small group instruction.
+Multilingual English Learners receive comprehensive English Language Development (ELD) that is standards-based and delivered daily in whole-group and small-group instruction.
 The focus is on both academic and language proficiency as students work toward reclassification.

 • Dual Language Immersion